rgbkrk/peekaboo/README.md

 * [ ] Create basic fleet service file example
 * [X] Set up Docker build that builds straight from source
 * [ ] Set up Docker build that packages *just* the binary build
+* [ ] Determine when the node has terminated connections after DRAINING, set to DISABLED and allow follow on processes to continue (CoreOS update, fleet movement)

 ### Hacking